fbergama/pigfx/README.md

 Possible palettes are Xterm, VGA and C64.
 PiGFX always uses 256 colors, so the unused colors in a palette remain black.

+It's also possible to load a custom color palette with a specific control code.

 ## Bitmap handling
 A maximum of 128 bitmaps can be loaded to the PiGFX, either as list of binary pixels, list of ASCII decimal encoded pixels or list of ASCII hex encoded pixels.
 All of these can be RLE compressed.
 Loaded bitmaps can then be put onto the background.
 A transparent color can be specified before drawing a bitmap, these pixels won't be drawn in transparent mode.
 RLE compression expects a list of 2 values: first one is the pixel color, second one is the number of pixels to draw with this color.